jarusll/the-logs/index.md

 I solved one more problem today.
 I'll ramp up as I go.
 I am solving rustlings, will make rust my competetive programming language.

+I have integrated asserts in my programming, poor mans tdd.
+I like it.

 # 2022-04-24

 Tried out some easy leetcode problems and I really need to catchup.